Sports That Used To Be Part Of The Summer Olympics

-With many well-known sports having been added to the Olympic roster over the decades (think basketball, skateboarding or karate), the list of events no longer contested at the Summer Olympics contains somewhat more obscure entries.
+With many well-known sports having been added to the Olympic roster over the decades (think basketball, skateboarding, or karate), the list of events no longer held at the Summer Olympics contains somewhat more obscure entries.

 Jeu de Paume

-If you were looking for all-time records of Olympic Jeu-de-Paume, you need look no further than the London games of 1908, the only in which this intriguing event was featured.
+If you were looking for all-time records of Olympic Jeu de Paume, you need look no further than the London games of 1908, the only one in which this intriguing event was featured.
 Players from just two countries participated, with the American Jay Gould II besting his British counterparts Eustace Miles and the Hon.
 Neville Bulwer-Lytton in the medal standings.
-Jeu-de-Paume is a kind of “court tennis” that was exquisitely detailed in 18th century France and is said to be an important precursor to modern tennis.
+Jeu de Paume is a kind of “court tennis” that was exquisitely detailed in 18th century France and is said to be an important precursor to modern tennis.

 This so-called “Sport of Kings” has a longer Olympic record than any of our previous entries, lasting from its introduction at the 1900 Paris games until the renowned 1936 games in Berlin.
 Currently classified as a “recognized” Olympic sport, Polo was essentially a casualty of WWII, its international popularity declining after the 1936 games.
-But unlike Tug-of-War, Jeu-de-Paume or Roque, it is enjoying a resurgence, counting over 60 nations in its international federation.
+But unlike Tug-of-War, Jeu de Paume, or Roque, it is enjoying a resurgence, counting over 86 national associations in its international federation.
 Perhaps an appearance in an upcoming Games is in the cards.

-When the Games of the XXXII Olympiad convene at Tokyo in 2020, televisions across the world will be tuned-in to the 100-yard dash and the triathlon.
-Perhaps, if we squint very hard, we might glimpse the ghosts of Olympics past striving for sport immortality.
+When the Games of the XXXII Olympiad convene in Tokyo in 2021, televisions across the world will be tuned in to the 100-yard dash and the triathlon.
+Perhaps, if we squint very hard, we might glimpse the ghosts of Olympics past striving for sports immortality.